Iditarod loses another major sponsor - WHIZ News

 “Anchorage Chrysler Dodge Jeep Ram Center — an independently owned and operated dealership — had been a sponsor of the race.
 We understand and can confirm the dealership will no longer continue sponsoring the race.
 As such, FCA and the Chrysler, Dodge, Jeep and Ram logos will no longer be associated with the race,” the statement said.

-Chuck Talksy, a spokesman for the Anchorage dealership, initially said they planned to sponsor the race again next year, finances permitting.
+Chuck Talksy, a spokesman for the Anchorage dealership, initially said it planned to sponsor the race again next year, finances permitting.

 Later, when informed of Chrysler’s statement, he said, “That’s kind of news to us.
 As a franchisee, we are subject to various controls.”